Sank's Glossary of Linguistics

 This variation within discourse modes was termed conceptual orality or literacy by Koch and Oesterreicher (1985), and it can come in handy, if the historical development of certain linguistic phenomena related to discourse mode should be investigated.
 For historical time periods, obviously, only written language data is available.
 Hence, in order to gain knowledge about historical spoken discourse, it is necessary to identify written texts that are close to the oral mode, i.e. conceptually oral or spoken-like texts. | Katrin Ortmann and Stefanie Dipper, 2020

-2. (Discourse) Linguistic characteristics of letters (and other types of egodocument):
+2. (Example) One linguistic characteristic of letters (and other types of egodocument) is:

 | Alan Scott, 2014